mangoisbest/Platformer/README.md

 # Platformer
-Plaformer is a 2D platformer written in over 2000 lines of pure C# code in the Unity Game Engine.
+Plaformer is a 2D platformer written in over 2000 lines of C# code in the Unity Game Engine.